-The creator economy, listed in the top web3 use cases, offers monetization opportunities and also enables creators to trade their work through the option of royalty payments.
+The creator economy, listed in the top web3 development services use cases, offers monetization opportunities and also enables creators to trade their work through the option of royalty payments.
 NFT owners can use smart contracts to track sales and royalty commissions.

 The third generation of the internet i.e., web3, will drastically impact how we use the internet now.
 Blockchain introduced in web3 will decentralize everything and users can become the owners of their assets.
 All the above-listed use cases of web3 give a clear vision of how we would be experiencing the internet in the future with technologies like VR, AI/ML, AR, and MR.

 Keep CALM & Get In Touch With Our Experts